 Tucked among the trees at Pigeon River Country State Forest near Gaylord, you’ll find a handful of tiny turquoise gems.
-These sinkhole lakes make the perfect Northern Michigan adventure for a day trip and a fun place to fish, swim or float.
-Read on for how to find these lakes and some photo + video to see how stunning they are for yourself!
+Read on for how to find these sublime sinkhole lakes and to see how stunning they are for yourself.

-A few weeks ago, Allison Jarrell, the managing editor of Traverse, Northern Michigan’s Magazine, and I took off for Gaylord.
+A few weeks ago, Allison Jarrell and I took off for Gaylord.
 Our mission: Get Lost.
 (Seriously!)
 We were heading to Lost Lake, one of seven sinkhole lakes in Northern Michigan’s Pigeon River Country State Forest that are open to the public.
 These small lakes are a beautiful spot to take a swim or float in a tube, but there are a few things you need to know before visiting.

 Gaylords Lost Lakes